0x0ade/XnaToFna/README.md

 Before, most relinker fixes ping-ponged between MonoMod and XnaToFna, while some of them weren't even compatible with each other.

-Keeping the actual relinking in MonoMod means there's only one codebase to maintain and only one place where it can screw up.
+Keeping the actual relinking in MonoMod means there's only one relinker to maintain and only one place where it can screw up.